freenas/freenas-docs/userguide/tn_initial.rst

    "Password confirmation" fields, and click "OK" to save the new password to use on subsequent logins.

-The first time you login, the EULA, found in :ref:`Appendix A`, will be displayed along with a box where you can paste the license for the %brand% array.
+The first time you log in, the EULA, found in :ref:`Appendix A`, will be displayed along with a box where you can paste the license for the %brand% array.
 Once you have read the EULA and pasted in the license, click "OK".
 You should then see the administrative GUI as shown in the example in
-:numref:`Figure %s: %brand% Graphical Configuration Menu <tn_initial>`.
+:numref:`Figure %s <tn_initial>`.

 .. _tn_initial:

 .. figure:: images/tn_initial.png

+   %brand% Graphical Configuration Menu

 If you are unable to access the IP address from a browser, check the following: